 After each cut is made, the blade is changed, and weight is added.
 Results are measured in Newtons, ranging from 2-30 Newtons.
 This method gives more consistent results with higher cut materials and better simulates real-life cut hazards.

 Manufacturers are required to label cut scores.
 EN 388 cut-resistant gloves will usually be marked with one score, depending on the cut-resistance level.
 For example, a highly cut-resistant glove would only be marked with their TDM-100 score and an “X” for the Coup Test.
 The Coup Test score is referenced as level 1-5, and the TDM-100 score is referenced as level A-F.

-As you can see, this scale roughly correlates to the ANSI/ASEA scale for cut levels A1-A6, but still falls short of differentiating highly cut resistant materials.
+Though the EN388 scale roughly correlates to the ANSI/ISEA scale for cut levels A1-A6, it still falls short of differentiating highly cut-resistant materials that fall into the A7-A9 range.
 For that reason, as well as the continued use of two potential testing protocols in the EN 388, we suggest using the ANSI/ISEA standards when evaluating PPE.

 Remember – no glove is cut-proof, but the different levels of protection provide excellent options to mitigate costly injuries.

 Safety of the employee has always been the driving force behind everything HexArmor® does.
 That’s why we are an exclusive licensee of SuperFabric®* brand material, a high-quality, cut-resistant material that is sewn into a broad range of our PPE offerings.
 SuperFabric® protection is made from a configuration of tiny guard plates that protect against not only cut injuries but puncture, abrasion, and needlestick injuries as well, without sacrificing dexterity.
 SuperFabric® has consistently outperformed the competition in cut protection, not to mention has lowered the total recordable incident reports and bottom line for companies across industries.